MelodicTyper/coin/README.md

 ## Design
 It's been a while since I've programmed.
 I started out on Khan Academy's html sandbox, where I could program simple, plain vanilla HTML, CSS, and JS.
 As I've used more advanced frameworks like Svelte, I've found finishing projects more difficult.
 So, I went back to basics and used vanilla HTML, with the benefits of Vite for developement.

 This is a pretty simple game, but I enjoyed the CSS designing and the game logic.
+There's many small interactions, so expore the game to find all the cool things!

 The code organization is practically non existant.
 But it works so.

 Made for Hackclub's Siege hackathon.

+This project has only been tested on Chrome, and is functional on my mobile and desktop device.

 ## Credits
 - MDN Web Docs